Dynamic Game Semantics: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We have given a \emph{mathematical}, in particular \emph{syntax-independent}, formulation of dynamics and intensionality of computation in terms of games and strategies.
-From the opposite angle, we have developed a game-semantic framework for computational processes with a convenient formal calculus.
+We have presented a \emph{mathematical} (and \emph{syntax-independent}) formulation of dynamics and intensionality of computation in terms of bicategories as well as games and strategies.
+From the opposite angle, we have developed bicategorical and game-semantic frameworks for dynamic, intensional computation with a convenient formal calculus.

+Let us emphasize that the dynamic, intensional nature of our semantics stands in sharp contrast to the static, extensional nature of conventional (categorical or game) semantics.
+In particular, our semantics satisfies the highly non-trivial DCP with respect to FPCF.

+Note also that the present work refines and generalizes standard categorical and game semantics of type theories.
+For instance, composition of static strategies is decomposed and generalized as \emph{concatenation plus hiding} of dynamic strategies.
+Also, standard constructions and constraints on static games and strategies are naturally accommodated in the framework of dynamic games and strategies.
+Moreover, from the category-theoretic point, the present work refines the standard CCC-interpretation of type theories by the CCBoC-interpretation.
+In this sense, our approach is natural and general, achieving \emph{mathematics} of dynamics and intensionality of computation as promised in Section~\ref{Introduction}.